dipien/releases-hub-gradle-plugin/README.md

 #### Common Properties

-###### Dependencies files paths
+###### Dependencies class names

-The paths to the files where the dependencies are defined.
-If the path is absolute, it is used as is.
+The class names where the dependencies are defined.
+The default value is `["Libs.kt", "BuildLibs.kt"]`.
-Otherwise, the path is interpreted relative to the root project directory.
-The default value is `["dependencies.gradle", "build_dependencies.gradle"]`.
 This property is required

-    dependenciesFilesPaths = ["dependencies.gradle", "build_dependencies.gradle"]
+    dependenciesClassNames = ["Libs.kt", "BuildLibs.kt"]

 ###### Includes

 The dependencies to include.
 You can define a `groupId` to match all the artifacts for that group id, or `groupId:artifactId` to match a particular artifact.
-By default all the dependencies found on `dependenciesFilesPaths` are included.
+By default all the dependencies found on `dependenciesClassNames` are included.

     includes = ["com.groupid1", "com.groupid2:artifact1"]